Victimology is the study of who the victims of crime are, why they are victims, and what we can do about this.

 Patterns of Victimisation

 The risk of being a victim of crime varies by social groups and by type of crime.
 Below is a summary,

-- Ethnicity – minority ethnic groups are at greater risk than whites of being victims of crime, as well as of racially motivated crimes.
-In relation to the police, ethnic minorities, the young and the homeless are more likely to report feeling under-protected and over controlled.
+- Ethnicity – minority ethnic groups are at greater risk than whites of being victims of hate crime.

 - Repeat Victimisation – There are a few people who are unfortunate enough to be a victim of crime many times over.
 According to the Crime Survey of England and Wales, a mere 4% of people are victims of 44% of all crimes in any one year.
 In contrast, 60% of people experience no crime in any given year.